aayushdalal/Fanite/README.md

 <br/>

-> **TL;DR** — This project takes 117,592 ML papers from ArXiv, embeds each one into a 384-dimensional vector with `all-MiniLM-L6-v2`, indexes them in FAISS for exact cosine-similarity search, and wraps the whole thing in a **LangChain tool-calling agent** powered by **Groq's `llama-3.1-8b-instant`**.
-Ask it a research question in plain English, and the agent decides — on its own — whether to retrieve-and-summarize papers (via a batched **DistilBART** tool), extract key phrases (via **KeyBERT + KeyphraseCountVectorizer**), or both, then writes a grounded, cited answer.
+> This project takes 117,592 ML papers from ArXiv, embeds each one into a 384-dimensional vector with `all-MiniLM-L6-v2`, indexes them in FAISS for exact cosine-similarity search, and wraps the whole thing in a **LangChain tool-calling agent** powered by **Groq's `llama-3.1-8b-instant`**.
+Ask it a research question in plain English, and the agent decides  on its own  whether to retrieve-and-summarize papers (via a batched **DistilBART** tool), extract key phrases (via **KeyBERT + KeyphraseCountVectorizer**), or both, then writes a grounded, cited answer.
 No answer is generated without retrieved evidence backing it.

 <div align="center">